Deadlock (1931 film)

-Deadlock is a 1931 British crime film directed by George King and starring Stewart Rome, Marjorie Hume and Warwick Ward.
-It is on the British Film Institute's list of the 75 Most Wanted list of lost films.
+Deadlock is a lost 1931 British crime film directed and produced by George King and starring Stewart Rome, Marjorie Hume and Warwick Ward.
+It was written by H. Fowler Mear from a story by Charles Bennett and Billie Bristow.

+Preservation status

+The British Film Institute has classed Deadlock as a lost film, included in its "75 Most Wanted" list.
+The BFI National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

 A murder takes place in a film studio during the shooting of a new film.